 Figure 3 EU-Spirit and LinkingAlps basic system architecture (simplified).

-To allow for cross communication between the two systems the simplest way of allowing cross communication (in terms of technical practicability) is displayed in Figure 4, where the EU-Spirit RCC is connecting to each PS of LinkingAlps individually (request/response) and each LinkingAlps AS is doing the same with the PS of EU-Spirit, bypassing the RCC altogether.
-With the exchange point IDs both defined in the private section (see section 4.2.1), the identification should at least in theory be straightforward.
+The simplest way of allowing cross communication between the two systems (in terms of technical practicability) is displayed in Figure 4, where the EU-Spirit RCC is connecting to each PS of LinkingAlps individually (request/response) and each LinkingAlps AS is doing the same with the PS of EU-Spirit, bypassing the RCC altogether.
+With the exchange point IDs both defined in the private section (see section 4.2.1), the identification should, at least in theory, be straightforward.
 Stations with identifiers for both projects and other projects can therefore be easily identified.

 Figure 4 EU-Spirit and LinkingAlps cross communication (simplified).

+OJP Standard

+This section describes the wishes and plans of the LinkingAlps project regarding the overall OJP Standard development as well as its implementation.

+Future OJP Versions developments

+Clarification on Error-Messages: Can the Status be true while setting an ErrorCondition in order to define a warning?
+Please note: The combination of status and error (see section 4.2.4) is the suggested method and is very likely to be the expected behaviour in the next OJP version.

+Clear upgrade path and outlook regarding compatibility changes between versions as well as intended support timeframes.

+Compatibility with future OJP Versions

+The initial OJP version used in LinkingAlps is V1.0.
+However, it must be assumed that at some point migration to a later version may become necessary.
+For instance, V1.0 of the standard does not include a sensible method to handle multi-language requirements in the sense of providing the end-user with more than one language to choose from at a time (see section 4.2.2).

+It is therefore important to define a clear migration pattern and process to implement and provide new features/information within and outside the LinkingAlps system architecture while at the same time avoiding unnecessary additional implementation costs.
+The migration process itself is described in WP T3 of the LinkingAlps project.

-4.2.44.2.2License model
+License model

 Not yet defined.
-Will be dealt with in the context of WP T4.
+Will be dealt with in the context of WP T4 of the LinkingAlps project.

 Bibliography